dan-da/bitprices/README.md

     --oracle-raw=<p>    path to save raw server response, optional.
     --oracle-json=<p>   path to save formatted server response, optional.

+# Auditing by a Third Party

+bitprices facilitates third party auditing because it provides a complete transaction history without requiring any private keys.

+If the auditor is using bitprices, they will need all the wallet addresses.

+For modern HD wallets, the auditor would simply ask for the wallet master XPub key.
+The auditor would then use a tool such as [hd-wallet-addrs](https://github.com/dan-da/hd-wallet-addrs) to obtain the complete address list.

 # Exporting addresses from wallets.